passportxyz/passport-scorer/SETUP.md

 ```
 Upon subsequent runs, you can omit the `--build` flag.

-5. Perform a database migration by opening a new terminal & running:
+5. Perform a database migration in the root directory by opening a new terminal & running:

 ```shell
 docker-compose exec api python manage.py migrate